-In this web we explain various methods of dewatering foundation excavation like sump pumping, Deep well construction method, freezing method of dewatering, chemical consolidation methods of dewatering, cement grouting method of dewatering, well point method of dewatering, electro-osmosis. also share necessity of dewatering, defination of dewatering, in which situation dewatering methods are use and so more explain in detail.
+In this web we explain various methods of dewatering foundation excavation like sump pumping, Deep well construction method, freezing method of dewatering, chemical consolidation methods of dewatering, cement grouting method of dewatering, well point method of dewatering, electro-osmosis. also share necessity of dewatering, definition of dewatering, in which situation dewatering methods are use and so more explain in detail.

 If water is leaking into the trench during foundation excavation, it is very important to dispose of it.
 If water is not removed from the trench, it is difficult to make concreting or masonry in the foundation.
 And the concrete or masonry becomes weak.
 The action of removing water from the underground construction (mostly for foundation), is called dewatering.

 Necessity of dewatering in Construction